os-js/manual.os-js.org/src/v3/development/README.md

 Packages work as above.
 They come in form of a npm package that you either install or link.

-Each time you add/remove (or change the `metadata.json`) a package you need to run `npm run build:manifest` to update the global package manifest.
+Each time you add/remove (or change the `metadata.json`) a package you need to run `npm run package:discover` to update the global package manifest.

 ```bash
 # Check out the example